mooninjune/AlgebraicLLL/readme.md

-# Practical Algebraic LLL Reduction Algorithm For Free Modules over Cyclotomic Fields of Power-of-two Conductor
+# Finding Dense Submodules with Algebraic Lattice Reduction
 This repository contains the framework that reduces algebraic lattices defined over power-of-2 cyclotomic fields.
 It contains the implementation of an algebraic LLL algorithm described in the article "**Finding Dense Submodules with Algebraic Lattice Reduction**" - Alexander Karenin and Elena Kirshanova.
 ## Acknowledgment
 Both authors are affiliated with: